-The BMWMCCACT Incorporated (the Club) is affiliated with the Council ACT Motor Clubs (CACTMC) and granted authority to operate a concessional registration scheme (CRS).
+The BMWMCC Incorporated (the Club) is affiliated with the Council ACT Motor Clubs (CACTMC) and granted authority to operate a concessional registration scheme (CRS).
 More information on the CACTMC and Communique (newsletters) can be found on the Council website https://cactmc.org.au/.

-The CRS is only available to current and continuous financial members of the Club for approved motorcycles.
+The CRS is only available to current and continuous financial members of the Club for BMW motorcycles.
 The registered vehicle owner must meet and maintain all of the following criteria to hold CRS for their motorcycle:

 The Owner of the motorcycle (ie: person listed on registration paper) must be a current financial member of the Club and: